-Getting enough protein is not something only bodybuilders and CrossFit fanatics need to be concerned about.
+Getting enough protein per serving isn't something only bodybuilders and CrossFit fanatics need to be concerned about.

 1 - Transparent Labs 100% Grass-Fed Whey Protein Isolate (Editor's Choice)

-If you're looking for a clean protein that's low in carbs, this is what I recommend.
+This is what I recommend if you're looking for a clean protein powder low in carbs.

-It's one of the cleanest protein powders on the market as it's got no artificial sweeteners, food dyes, gluten, and preservatives.
+It's one of the cleanest protein powder supplements on the market as it's got no artificial sweeteners, food dyes, gluten, and preservatives.
+It means zero sugar, making it safe to consume even for people with diabetes.

-With 28 grams of protein, 1 gram of carbs and 120 calories per 32-gram scoop, it contains one of the highest protein-by-weight ratios in the market.
+With 28 grams of protein, 1 gram of net carbs, and 120 calories per serving of 32 grams, this protein shake contains one of the highest protein-by-weight ratios in the market.
+When you drink protein shakes from this brand, you can expect faster results with a proper diet and exercise.

-- Low carb (1g) - perfect for the keto diet
+- 1g carb content - perfect for the keto diet

 - Sourced from grass fed hormone-free American Cows